 For first-time home buyers, post “Home buying 101” videos where you talk them through figuring out how much house they can afford, getting multiple rate quotes, or correcting credit report issues.
 For commercial buyers, whiteboard the financial benefits of a property as an investment and compare it to others nearby.

-10. Property Contract Walkthrough Videos
+10. Close Deals Faster with Property Contract Walkthrough Videos

 All salespeople share a common experience: Your prospect gets the contract and goes dark.
 If you aren’t there to review it in person, it leaves the opportunity for misunderstandings and sticker shock.